gavinfielder/pft/README.md

 The executable accepts the following as queries:
  - `./test moul` runs all the enabled tests whose name starts with a string, in this case 'moul'
  - `./test "d_*prec"` is a wildcard search; this one runs all the enabled tests that have start with 'd\_' and have 'prec' in the name.
- - `./test 42 84` runs (enabled) test number 42 through test 84
+ - `./test 42 84` runs (enabled) test #42 through test #84
- - `./test 42` runs enabled test 42 and onward
+ - `./test 42` runs test #42 (also turns on debugger compatibility mode.)
  - `./test` runs all the enabled tests
+ - `./test -d [any of the above queries]` runs the selected test(s) in debugger compatibility mode.

 Wildcard-based searches have an implict '\*' at the end.
 For example, `./test "*zeropad"` runs all the tests that have 'zeropad' anywhere in the name.

+## Using PFT with LLDB or other debuggers
+PFT compiles with debugging symbols by default, and also by default, running a single test e.g. `./test 42` turns on debugger compatibility mode.
+You can force all tests to run in debugger compatibility mode by using the `-d` command line option e.g. `./test -d nospec`.
+You can read more about command line options and debugger compatibility mode under [Advanced Options](#advanced-options). tl;dr: To use PFT with lldb, use it like this: `lldb ./test 42`.
+Of course, in order for lldb to read your own libftprintf.a, you must also use the `-g` flag in your own Makefile.

 ## Test Naming Conventions
 These are the naming conventions currently used in the included unit\_tests.c.